T-Hisa/MyMediaApp/README.md

   The query parameters are as below.
    1. `target` parameter -> for selecting column you want to get.
 Default value is `*`.
-   2. `order_target` parameter -> for selecting column which sorts the obtaining params.
+   2. `order_target` parameter -> for selecting column which selects sort target of the obtaining params.
 Default value is `id`.
    3. `order_type` parameter -> for selecting column setting sort criteria.
 Default value is `desc`.

   When using query, enter http request as below.

         `http://aaaaa.monster/api/articles?target=title&order_target=created_at`

   2. For getting special article(knowing the `id`), visit following url.

       `http://aaaaa.monster/api/article/#{id}`